energywebfoundation/ssi/apps/nestjs-wallet/docs/charging-tutorial.md

 #### [CPO] Provide an exchange invitation to the customer

 Having configured the exchange, the CPO must then ask the customer to present the required credentials in order to authorize the charging session.
-This is not performed in this demo, but in an actual Rebeam charging flow a CPO delivers a presentation invitation similar to one shown below to the customer via the eMSP.
+This is not performed in this demo, but in an actual Charging charging flow a CPO delivers a presentation invitation similar to one shown below to the customer via the eMSP.

 ```json
 {